nicolasdemol/Esme_app/README.md

   - A simple and refined navigation bar to go to each interface
   - A home page with a logo only
-  - A search bar (non-functional) ..soon...
+  - A search bar with Calendar (non-functional) ..soon...
   - A list of user options

   ### Tech